-Loans and receivables are financial assets with fixed or determinable payments that are not quoted in an active market.
+Financial assets at amortized cost are financial assets with fixed or determinable payments that are not quoted in an active market.
 Such assets are initially recognized at fair value plus any directly attributable transaction costs.
-Subsequent to initial recognition, loans and receivables are measured at amortized cost using the effective interest method, less any impairment losses.
+Subsequent to initial recognition, they are measured using the effective interest method, less any impairment losses.

 A financial asset is classified as fair value through profit and loss ("FVPL") if it is classified as held for trading or is designated as such upon initial recognition.
 Financial assets are designated as FVPL if the Company manages such investments and makes purchases and sale decisions based on their fair value in accordance with the Company's documented risk management or investment strategy.
-Realized and unrealized gains and losses are reflected in the statement of loss.
+Realized and unrealized gains and losses are reflected in the consolidated statement of loss.
 Transaction costs associated with FVPL financial assets are expensed as incurred, while transaction costs associated with all other financial assets are included in the initial carrying amount of the asset.
 The Company has designated its investments in marketable securities as FVPL.